mnabialek/laravel-test-css/readme.md

    Mnabialek\LaravelTestCss\Providers\LaravelTestCss::class,
    ```

-   Laravel 5.5 uses Package Auto-Discovery and it will automatically load this service provider so you don't need to add anything into above file.
+   Laravel 5.5 and later uses Package Auto-Discovery and it will automatically load this service provider so you don't need to add anything into above file.

 3. **Optional step:** If you need to adjust style rule you can add `LARAVEL_TEST_CSS_STYLE=` in your `.env` file or publish configuration file.
 By default style rule looks like this: